|Home | About the Firm | Practice Areas | Resources | Contact|

-Decide what you want your company’s future to be and call General Counsel, P.C. for a free consultation and legal fitness checkup on your company’s operations, stress points, structure, HR Policies and Procedures (strategic HR not just administrative “where’s my vacation time on my pay slip?” type HR) and team needs so you can grow a great business – a living company that can survive and thrive in the future.
+Decide what you want your company’s future to be and call General Counsel, P.C. for a consultation and legal fitness checkup on your company’s operations, stress points, structure, HR Policies and Procedures (strategic HR not just administrative “where’s my vacation time on my pay slip?” type HR) and team needs so you can grow a great business – a living company that can survive and thrive in the future.

 General Counsel P.C. has the expertise, skill and–the real key–unique experience of running companies as C Level Executives that makes a difference when advising our clients on: (i) structuring operations for efficiency and legal protection (which means more value); (ii) administration (not just overhead but value added elements); and (iii) Sales/Marketing (proper incentive based compensation causing the behavior that drives results!).

 See your future.
 Plan your future.
 Attain your future.